xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 ; Total bytes of code 40
 ```

-Firstly, you will notice that I have slightly change the challenge from an `int[]` to use instead a `ReadOnlySpan<int>`.
+Firstly, you will notice that I have slightly changed the challenge from an `int[]` to use instead a `ReadOnlySpan<int>`.
 This is mainly to make the method usable with any runtime data layout: native buffer, managed buffer or stackalloc.

-> **Rule 1**: All .NET compute intensive code these days should use `ReadOnlySpan`/`Span` instead of arrays in order to allow more data input layout scenarios.
+> All .NET compute intensive code these days should use `ReadOnlySpan`/`Span` instead of arrays in order to allow more data input layout scenarios.

 Secondly, you can also see that the generated ASM code above by the .NET JIT (`net7.0` version) is quite good enough, almost identical to the [generated C++ version](https://godbolt.org/z/njWKK33Gq).
-It is expected, as the .NET JIT is nowadays generating competitive code as long as inlining of critical functions is well performed and the register pressure is low (e.g you don't see registers being spilled out on the stack via the `rsp` register in critical loops)..
+It is expected, as the .NET JIT is nowadays generating competitive code as long as 1) inlining of critical functions is well performed and 2) the register pressure is low (e.g you don't see registers being spilled out on the stack via the `rsp` register in critical loops)..

 Thirdly, a cautious reader would suggest that this loop could be slightly more optimized with scalar CPU instructions by testing e.g 4 elements instead of only 1 per loop items, and that would be correct!
 But let's keep the scalar version as simple as it is, we will have more fun with the SIMD version. 🙂